jon-wong-sutd/git-lessons/git-lesson.md

 This Git lesson is written to be as trim as possible.
 You can safely ignore side notes like this:

 <div class="side-note">
 Serious about programming?
 Get the cheapest Mac there is.
-It is difficult to find cheap Linux laptops in Singapore.
-Ask Jon for more details about the IT culture in Singapore if you want to understand why we don't have easy access to Linux laptops here. ;-)
+It is difficult to find cheap Linux laptops in Singapore, possibly due to the IT culture (or lack thereof) in Singapore.
 </div>

 # Prerequistites